FrannDzs/nVidia-modded-Inf/Docs/nVidia Driver package structure/Driver.md

 This is _optional_, the folder includes the driver files for [nVidia's HD Audio](https://www.nvidia.com/object/IO_27962.html) which is required in case you use HDMI/Audio output directly from/to your monitor(s).
 Some features explicitly need the driver or checking if the driver is installed but in normal situations it's not required to install the driver.

+The Microsoft Windows own included driver already offers some basic functionality which might cover the needs of some people e.g. get sound on your TV speakers or headphones connected to your TV however, the nVidia sound driver offers more features e.g. additional PCM and pass-through formats including multi-channel hi-res formats for some AVRs.

-Removable: Yes (_semi-optional), unless you need & use nVidia's HD Audio.
+Removable: Yes (_semi-optional), unless you need & use nVidia's HD Audio over a HDMI connection.
 In the `repack` versions the nVidia HD Audio driver is included, it doesn't waste much space on your HDD/SSD and you could manually enable/disable it whenever you need it, within the Windows Audio Manager or Device Manager.

-Removable: Yes, unless you need & use HD Audio.

 ## MSVCRT